Victoria Landscape Photography: Forests, Coasts & Mountains

 So to mix metaphors, when two roads diverge in the woods, follow the light.

 This is Australia, but you wouldn’t know it.
 Deep in Victoria’s Great Otway National Park pockets of ancient forest remain, where gnarled beech trees reign eternal.
+These temperate rainforest giants stand guard over the tree ferns and eucalyptus.

 When photographing waterfalls, it’s tempting to use a wide-angle lens and include the entirety of the falls.
 But often, there are equally impressive hidden gems, waiting to be isolated and captured.